CIBS Ambassador Program

 Howdy!
-My name is Monica Swei and I am a junior Supply Chain Management major from Plano, TX.
+My name is Monica Swei and I am a senior Business Honors and Supply Chain Management major from Plano, TX.
 Growing up in a dual-background family, I have always been instilled with an appreciation for different cultures and the world around me.
-I have been half way across the world to China and South Korea on family vacations, but this past summer I had the opportunity to go to Latin America for the first time.
-I went on the Ecuador and Peru Business trip this past May, and what an adventure it was!
+I have been half way across the world to China and South Korea on family vacations, but two summers ago I had the opportunity to go to Latin America for the first time.
+I went on the Ecuador and Peru Business trip for two weeks in May, and what an adventure it was!
 I chose this program because I wanted to step into a space outside of my comfort zone.
 I have also been studying Spanish for the past eight years and wanted the opportunity to use it beyond a classroom setting.
 Between seven plane rides in just two short weeks, I saw so much of each country’s unique culture, cuisine, and natural beauty.
 Ecuador and Peru truly exceeded my expectations.
 I saw volcanoes in Ecuador, walked along the beach in Mira Flores, and even hiked up Machu Picchu.
-Taking a moment to pause and observe the world around you is the best way to grow!
+Taking a moment to pause and observe the world around you is the best way to grow.
 You learn how to be comfortable with the uncomfortable and you are challenged to think about your experiences with a different lens.
 I hope that everyone has the opportunity to broaden their perspective of the world by going abroad, and the CIBS office is a great resource to help get you started.

 Aaron Gonzalez ’20